vipul7700/AI_Assistant_Mock_Interview/README.md

 # 🎯 PrepWise – Your AI-Powered Interview Assistant

-**PrepWise** is a sleek, voice-powered mock interview platform built to supercharge your interview preparation through **realistic, conversational AI simulations**.
+**PrepWise** is a sleek, voice-powered mock interview platform designed to supercharge your interview preparation through **realistic, conversational AI simulations**.

-Whether you're gearing up for a tech interview, a behavioral round, or just want to improve your speaking confidence, PrepWise has your back — right in your browser.
+Whether you're gearing up for a tech interview, a behavioral round, or just want to improve your speaking confidence — PrepWise has your back, right in your browser.

 ---